 Most women say that electric shocks resemble the feeling of a rubber band being snapped just beneath the surface of the skin.
-These "shocks" may occur in the head or limbs as fleeting sensations that last only seconds at a time.
-Some women also say that they feel like a stream of electrical current is running through their body.
-Electric shocks often occur immediately before a hot flash.
+They occur in the head or limbs as fleeting sensations that last only seconds at a time, leaving women dumbfounded as to where they originated.

 What Causes Electric Shocks?

-Estrogen works within the nervous system to send certain neurological messages to the brain.
-The brain then takes fractions of a second to interpret these messages and convey them to other parts of the body.
-When estrogen levels fluctuate radically, these messages may be misconstrued, causing electric shocks beneath the skin.
+Estrogen works within the nervous system to send messages to the brain, which interprets these messages and conveys them to other parts of the body.
+It is believed that when estrogen levels fluctuate radically, these messages may be misconstrued, causing electric shocks beneath the skin.

 How Can I Treat Electric Shocks?